Definition of Deferred Tax Liabilities

 Effects of Deferred Tax Liability

-Once the cause of deferred tax liability is understood, it is necessary to understand and forecast its effects that the business will bear in future operations.
+Once the cause of deferred tax liability is understood, it is necessary to understand and forecast the effects the business will bear in future operations.
 Deferred tax liability will have a powerful impact on the cash flow.
 With the increase in deferred tax liability, there is an inflow of cash, while on the other hand, with the decrease in deferred tax liability, there is an outflow of cash.
-Understanding and analysing the changes in deferred tax liabilities helps us to know the future trends of such balances.
-These trends are indicators of the type of business being carried on by the company.
-If the deferred tax liabilities are growing, it suggests that the business is capital intensive.
+Understanding and analyzing the changes in deferred tax liabilities helps us to know the future trends of such balances.
+These trends are indicators of the type of business the company is carrying on.
+If the deferred tax liabilities are growing, it suggests that the business is capital-intensive.
 Usually, it affects the working capital of the company.
 The creation of DTL means reduced cash outflow at present.
-While its reversal indicates increased cash outflow.
+In contrast, its reversal indicates increased cash outflow.

 Deferred Tax Liability vs Deferred Tax Asset

-When the timing difference leads to payment of additional taxes during a current financial year, it leads to the creation of deferred tax asset.
-As the name suggests, it will provide benefit in future in the form of reduced tax cash payments.
-These are created when the financial statements’ profits are lower than the profits reported in the taxable profits.
-The difference between the two will generate a need to create a deferred tax asset.
-These are reported under in the non-current asset section of the balance sheet.
-On the other hand, timing difference leading to reduced cash tax payment during the current financial year leads to the creation of deferred tax liabilities as taxes get accrued in the current period but are paid in the next period termed as deferred tax liability.
-These are created when the financial statements’ profits are more than the profit in the tax reports and reported under the non-current liability section of the balance sheet.
+When a timing difference causes the payment of additional taxes during a current financial year, it creates deferred tax assets.
+The deferred tax assets will provide benefits in the future by reducing tax cash payments.
+Companies create deferred tax assets when their financial statements show lower profits than taxable ones.
+The difference between the two amounts necessitates the creation of a deferred tax asset, which is then reported in the non-current asset section of the balance sheet.
+Conversely, when a timing difference leads to reduced cash tax payments in the current financial year, it gives rise to deferred tax liabilities.
+These liabilities occur when taxes are accrued in the current period but paid in the subsequent period.
+Deferred tax liabilities are created when the financial statements report higher profits than the taxable profits and are reported in the non-current liability section of the balance sheet.

 Advantages

-- High deferred tax liabilities can denote a company being in capital building mode, i.e. increased capital expenditure as government offers higher tax benefits on the new plant, machinery procurements.
-This, in turn, have a favorable impact on investors mind as they will perceive the company as having high growth prospects in future and in turnstarts investing in the company.
+- High deferred tax liabilities can denote a company being in capital building mode, i.e. increased capital expenditure as government offers higher tax benefits on the new plant and machinery procurements.
+This, in turn, have a favorable impact on investors’ mind as they will perceive the company as having high growth prospects in the future and in turn, starts investing in the company.
 Such investments will lead to easier access to large funds at a cheaper cost.

 Conclusion

 Deferred tax liability can be defined as an obligation arising on companies due to timing differences in recording and recognizing certain income and expenses whereby taxable income is understated compared to books profits.
 Tax outflow during the current financial year will be low due to the low taxable income reported.
-In the upcoming accounting period, when such an item of income, expenses gets recognized, it leads to DTL’s reversal.
-While it’s an obligation to be settled in the future, it does offer certain benefits like a reduced working capital requirement.
+In the upcoming accounting period, when such an item of income expenses gets recognized, it reverses DTL.
+While it’s an obligation to be settled in the future, it does offer certain benefits, like a reduced working capital requirement.
 This is reported under the non-current liability section of the entity’s balance sheet.

 Recommended Articles

 This is a guide to Deferred Tax Liabilities.
-Here we also discuss the definition and how to create deferred tax liability? along with examples and advantages.
+Here we also discuss the definition and how to create a deferred tax liability.
+Along with examples and advantages.
 You may also have a look at the following articles to learn more –